 First of all, should you be writing on vacation?
 I’ve never been a person who can easily disconnect from my own thoughts and passions and entirely switches to something else.
-So, even when I am trying to disconnect and take a breath deliberately, my mind is always racing and contemplating my projects.
+So, even when I try to disconnect and take a breath deliberately, my mind is always racing and contemplating my projects.
 That is why when I am on vacation, I cannot be 100% away from my writing projects.
 The question then becomes, what is the most effective way not to feel too disconnected yet to allow your body and mind to rest and recharge?

 Writing on Vacation — To Each His Own

-I think there are two categories of people: those who write a lot, and those who don’t write enough.
+I think there are two categories of people: those who write a lot and those who don’t write enough.
 Of course, both are highly subjective quantities, but you should be able to make your own estimation.
-In my view, people who write very little are those who only write the bare minimum per day, which in my head is 1000 words.
+In my view, people who write very little only write the bare minimum per day, which in my head is 1000 words.
 But more realistically, I like to stretch this number to 2500.
 I know, I know, everyone is different, but these are my numbers.
 If I write 1000 words in a day, in my head, I barely wrote.
-When I write 2500 words, I am happy, but not ecstatic.
+When I write 2500 words, I am happy but not ecstatic.
 However, If I write more than 2500 words, I feel like I wrote a lot.
 That’s me.
 You are probably different, but you know your numbers.

-Now, it’s not surprising that people who write little (by their own standards, let me reiterate that) are also people who have full-time jobs, not related to their writing.
+Now, it’s not surprising that people who write little (by their own standards, let me reiterate that) are also people who have full-time jobs not related to their writing.
 On the other hand, many people who write a lot have more free time, generally speaking.

 Write With Your Mind

 So, for people who write a lot, a vacation might need to be a real vacation.
 A time when you close your mind, lay on the beach or where ever you like, and let your brain relax.
 That could be right, but I would definitely suggest using the vacation to create ideas for this situation.